13 May 2025 - DRAFT Annual Meeting of Ruskington Parish Council

 23. To consider/ approve the amended draft lease for the public toilets following inclusion of the disabled facilities and receipt of a condition report.
 The lease agreement to be signed and returned by 1 July 2025 (extended deadline).

 Action: The Council RESOLVED to approve the amended draft lease.
-Proposed by Cllr Conway, seconded by Cllr Trolley and approved with seven votes for and one abstention (unable to vote at this meeting).
+Proposed by Cllr Conway, seconded by Cllr Trolley and approved with six votes for and two abstentions (one councillor unable to vote at this meeting).

-Cllr Ditch and Cllr Trolley signed the lease agreement, and the Clerk signed as the witness.
+Cllr Ditch and Cllr Trolley signed the lease agreement.

 The Chairman closed the meeting at 9.45pm.